-The suggestions from Paul Schluter have been taken into consideration.
+Response to Issue 6: The suggestions from Paul Schluter have been taken into consideration with modification by committee.
 Some of the diagrams were put in landscape mode instead of vertical to make the flow easier to visualize.
 These were later considered too close to workflow diagrams and an additional actor-transaction diagram has been added.